Certora/Documentation/docs/cvl/foundry-integration.md

 choose some other initial state violating this basic assumption of the test.

 To restrict the Prover's search space to match the setup of the Foundry test, it's possible write a special CVL function  `init_fuzz_tests` that acts as a setup in CVL.
+This function may or may not be required depending on how the fuzz tests are setup.

 ```solidity
 override function init_fuzz_tests(method f, env e) {